reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 // Create a new copy of arr, with "c" appended to the end const arr2 = arr.concat('c')

-// or, we can make a copy of the original array: const arr3 = arr.slice()
+// Alternatively, we can make a copy of the original array const arr3 = arr.slice()
-// and mutate the copy:
+// Then mutate the copy
 arr3.push('c')
 ```